Calayaan Poultry Farm

 Project Summary

-Calayaan’s houses run hard during hot months, with fans and evaporative cooling pads protecting flock health.
-Before solar, summer bills surged just as ventilation needs were highest.
-The farm chose a grid-tied system sized to carry the daytime peak while avoiding curtailment.
-Long roofs were mapped for uniform irradiance, so each string performs evenly.
-Inverters were installed to provide power factor support, maintaining a stable local line.
-Now, most of the heavy work in the middle of the day is carried by the sun.
-Expenses are more predictable, which helps planning for feed cycles and harvest timings.
-The farm also benefits from net metering credits during periods of low usage.
-Calayaan’s story is about control.
-Fewer surprises on the bill, better conditions in the houses, and a practical way to keep broiler production steady for the community.
+The houses in Calayaan are working very hard in the hot months, and fans and evaporation cooling pads are maintained to safeguard the health of the flocks.
+Before solar, summer bills were at their peak when ventilation was most needed.
+The grid-tied system selected by the farm was large enough to support the daytime peak without curtailment.
+Long roofs were mapped to provide even irradiance, hence the strings work in a uniform manner.
+Inverters were fitted to supply power factor support, keeping the local line steady.
+The sun is now doing most of the heavy work in the middle of the day.
+Costs are less unpredictable, and this aids in planning feed cycles as well as harvesting periods.
+The farm also earns net metering credits during periods of low usage.
+The story of Calayaan concerns control.
+Fewer surprises to the bill, more conditions in the houses, and a practical method to maintain the broiler production stable for the community.

 System Performance